musebe/musebecodes/packages/personal-blog-lite/content/blog/Carousel/index.md

 </AnimatePresence>
 ```

-Fix the image component between the `motion div` for the transitions and animations applied to take effect to the optimized images.
+Move the image component between the `motion div` for the transitions and animations applied to take effect to the optimized images.

 Above we utilized transitions, whileHovers, whileTap and the animate properties from framer motion to give the image carousel a smooth transition